novianr90/flowable-cash-backend/README.md

 # FinTrack Backend

-FinTrack is an accounting information system that MSME can use to provide financial information for their needs.
-This is the codebase for BE used to be consumed on FE.
+FinTrack is an accounting information system that MSMEs can use to provide financial information for their needs.
+This is the codebase for BE that used to be consumed on FE.

 ### Features
 - **Record Transactions**: Easily input, update, and delete financial transactions.
 Each transaction can include details such as date, description, amount, and accounts involved.